tammet/jsfol/README.md

 ### Configurable differentiation between variables and constants

-The JSFOL requirement that variables start with an upper case letter and constants not, is dropped: any string bound by a quantifier is considered to be a variable, including strings starting with lower case letters.
+The JSFOL requirement that all variables start with an upper case letter and constants not, is dropped: any string bound by a quantifier is considered to be a variable, including strings starting with lower case letters.